acatiadroid/acatiadroid/README.md

   <h3>Welcome to my GitHub profile!</h3>

-  <p>I'm acatia, an A-Level Computer Science & IT student in the UK.
-That's everything relevant you need to know about me right now!</p>
+  <p>I'm acatia, a Software Engineer Apprentice studying in the UK.
+Currently completing working on my Software Engineering degree.</p>

 </div>

 -----------------

-I have a good understanding of using Python and many libraries within Python like Tkinter and discord.py.
-I have a basic knowledge of MongoDB and relational databases.
-I also have some knowledge of other languages like Rust, VB.NET, HTML & CSS & C (in order of proficiancy).
+I have a good understanding of Python, as well as experience in C++, Java, and Rust.
+I also have experience using tools such as Git, and version control tools.

 -----------------
 My most notable projects are: